parafoxia/decks/README.md

 | Use all GPUs     | `--gpus all`            |

 **Note:** If more than one GPU device is made available, distributed training is automatically enabled.

+## Evaluating DECKS

+Several notebooks have been provided in the `notebooks` directory.
+These will need to moved to the root directory to run.